AmalaPeter/GetFitGym-/README.md

 - [Install Express](https://expressjs.com/en/starter/installing.html)
 - [Install MongoDB](https://docs.mongodb.com/manual/installation)
 ### Run
-Clone the code to your PC and run app.js.You can visualise the webapp.
+Clone the code to your PC and run app.js.You can visualise the webapp.Or simply click on the ip address shown above